 Erasmus+ is a European programme managed by the British Council, which provides funding opportunities for:

 Find out about how the Erasmus+ online mobility management tool complies with the new General Data Protection Regulation requirements.

 Erasmus+ may provide you with a financial grant if you study abroad at an eligible partner institution in the EU or a partner outside of the EU within the Erasmus+ outside of Europe programme.

-The grant is a contribution towards the costs of living abroad.
+The grant is a contribution towards the costs of living abroad, and is not intended to cover all costs whilst abroad.
 In 2018-19 the grant rates range from €300-350 per month depending on the country you choose.
 The total is calculated based on the number of months you're going abroad for, the grant rate set by the UK National Agency, and will be paid in two instalments.

 An additional grant of €120 per month may apply for disadvantaged students including students with a disability and/or students from households with an annual income of £25,000 or less (as assessed by the SFE).

 You don’t have to apply for the Erasmus + grant, Essex Abroad will contact you directly with all the necessary information if you are eligible.
 We'll provide detailed information about when you will be receiving your grant and what documents you will have to provide and when during the pre-departure conference.